floverfelt/floverfelt.github.io/_posts/2022-05-09-experiences-in-the-office.md

 It always felt kind of toxic to me.
 There were two different sets of expectations - one for the remote workers, one for the in-office workers - and it never skewed to the benefit of the office employees.

+## In Summation

+Everybody's different and works in different ways.
+I get that some people need a place to focus that's free from distractions.
+I get that some people need to be